 A Bachelor Degree in Psychology at a major Australian university can cost between $2,360 and $3,405 per subject (see comparative table below).

 BUT, you don't have to pay these high subject fees for an equivalent high quality Psychology qualification.

-You can do your qualification with the Institute and save up to $1,492 per subject ($35,800) on the cost of doing a similar course at university.
+You can do your qualification with the Institute and save on the cost of doing a similar course at university.

 - AIP's Bachelor of Psychological Science has more Psychology content and subjects than ANY equivalent course offered by an Australian University.

-- You'll gain the same level of recognised qualification – but SAVE up to $35,800.
+- You'll gain the same level of recognised qualification – but SAVE over $32,000.

 - You'll have more personal support from our large team of Psychology Lecturers.

 - And you'll have greater flexibility to fit your studies around your life commitments.

 Bachelor of Science (Psychology)